What Is the Controlled Substance Act?

 Examples of depressants would be cannabis or alcohol.

-Opposite of a depressant, stimulants increase activity in the central nervous system.
-Stimulants give you a feeling of increased alertness, attention and energy.
+Opposite to a depressant, stimulants increase activity in the central nervous system.
+Stimulants give you a feeling of increased alertness, attention, and energy.

 Examples are caffeine, cocaine, and nicotine.

 Side effects can include permanent damage to the individual’s blood vessels in the heart and brain.
 Liver, kidney, and lung damage.
 Other side effects may occur depending on how the drug was taken.
 If it is sniffed, then the tissue in the user’s nose can be damaged.
 If smoked, that could lead to lung damage and respiratory issues.
 If injected, then there is the potential for communicable diseases and infections.